The Prevalent Business Structures in India

-Business organisations can be of different types, depending upon factors like their nature, the extent of operation, ownership, legalities, terms, financial structure, liabilities, etc. The form of a business is likely to have long-term impacts on the company.
-Thus, the members of an organisation must choose wisely as to which sort of business would be ideal for them.
+Business organizations can be of different types, depending upon factors like their nature, the extent of operation, ownership, legalities, terms, financial structure, liabilities, etc. The form of a business is likely to have long-term impacts on the company.
+Thus, the members of an organization must choose wisely as to which sort of business would be ideal for them.

-The primary aspect, based on which forms of business organisations are decided, is its characteristics.
+The primary aspect, based on which forms of business organizations are decided, is its characteristics.
 Various factors determining the character of business include:

-Depending on the factors mentioned above, there can be seven different forms of business organisations.
+Depending on the factors mentioned above, there can be seven different forms of business organizations.
 They are as follows: